thuanvu301103/CO3061_Introduction_to_AI_Assignment/README.md

           <img src="./img/pic2.png" height="200">
         </p>
     + Initial state: empty list ```self.initstate = []```
-  2. Action function: Add a queen to any square in the leftmost empty column such that it is not attacked by any other queen
+  2. Action (Move) function: Add a queen to any square in the leftmost empty column such that it is not attacked by any other queen
     + Parameter:
         * ```curr_state```: current state
         * ```x```: the position of square in the leftmost empty column that the queen is added to
     + Process:
         * Generate new state: ```new_state = curr_state + [x]```
         * If the curent state has no queen on chessboard (initial state) then the action add new queen is alway legal, return ```new_state```
         * Otherwise, check whether the new added queen is attacking old queens or not.
-If conflict occurs then the action is illegal, else legal: Two queens attack eachother when they have the same row index or the same value ```abs(row_index - column_index)```
+If conflict occurs then the action is illegal, else legal: Two queens attack eachother when they have the same row index or satisfies condition ```abs(row_index_queen1 - row_index_queen2) == abs(column_index_queen1 - column_index_queen2)```
         <p align="center">
           <img src="./img/pic3.png" height="200">
           <img src="./img/pic4.png" height="200">